 He also has over 15 years of experience at an executive level with the federal government including the establishment of Service Canada Contact centres across Canada handling more than 50 million enquiries per year; the design and delivery of training and development programs for all of the federal government departments and agencies and the design and delivery of programs related to the $400M crop insurance program while at Agriculture and Agri-Food Canada.

 Daniel has been with the Canadian Food Inspection Agency (CFIA) for 8 years.
 During this period, he was Executive Director for Human Resource National Operations as well as the Executive Director for Food Import/Export and Consumer Protection.
 In his role, he held the position of chair for the Codex Committee on Food Labelling (CCFL) and the lead for food labelling modernization.
-Currently, he is the Executive Director for Food Import/Export and Systems Evaluation and is the lead for Food, Plant and Animal on behalf of the International Affairs Branch.
+Currently, he is the Director General for the International Programs Directorate and is the lead for Food, Plant and Animal on behalf of the International Affairs Branch.

 Dr. Darin Detwiler, LP.D., M.A.Ed.